Jaewoo-Kim-Rice/Reagle_microseismic/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-!This package is under construction!
+!This package is under construction! <br>

 This repository contains instructions and scripts for setting up and running the **Reagle Microseismic Pipeline**.
 Follow the steps below to create and configure the environment, build required libraries, and install packages.
 ## Creating Conda Environment